How to Write a Good Volunteer Application

 Being a volunteer at the YES should be thought of as a one-week job.
 If that description scares you, no problem.
 It just means the YES is not for you, and that's okay.
 If the work we do at the YES excites you, then you're the type of volunteer we're looking for.

 If you'd apply for a job you really wanted, would you send an unpolished email?
-I assume you'd talk about your passion for the company, how you will help it grow, and how good of a team mate you are.
-I assume you'd spell check it before hitting 'send'.
-I assume you'd try to make a hiring manager so excited that she'd be getting in touch immediately.
+We assume you'd talk about your passion for the company, how you will help it grow, and how good of a team mate you are.
+We assume you'd spell check it before hitting 'send'.
+We assume you'd try to make a hiring manager so excited that she'd be getting in touch immediately.

-I can't tell you how many times I've read applications where I just knew the person didn't take it seriously.
-To me, that's a no-go; you're out.
+We can't tell you how many times we've read applications where we just knew the person didn't take it seriously.
+To us, that's a no-go; you're out.
 Make no mistake: when you submit a rushed application, we know immediately how little effort you've put into it.

 The key here is not the length of your application.
 Instead, we're looking for something that can peak our interest, something that makes us feel how much you want to be on the team.

 The YES is a tough event to volunteer at; it's long, emotional, and it requires high levels of effort.
-When I read a rushed application, all I'm thinking is "If this person couldn't even sit down for ten minutes to articulate why he wants to be at the YES, is he even able to put in the necessary effort required at the seminar?".
+When we read a rushed application, all we’re thinking is "If this person couldn't even sit down for ten minutes to articulate why they want to be at the YES, are they even able to put in the necessary effort required at the seminar?".

 What are we looking for?

-I remember this young volunteer who applied to be a Freestyler a few years back.
+There was this young volunteer who applied to be a Freestyler a few years back.
 The competition was fierce, as it always is.
-But her application was so enticing, we've decided to bring her in at the expense of more experienced volunteers.
+But her application was so enticing, we decided to bring her in at the expense of more experienced volunteers.
 And boy, what a good decision that's been.
 Today she's part of the YES community as a driven and passionate volunteer, and it all started with that application.

 This is the type of people we want to volunteer at the YES – passionate, driven, and willing to put in the effort.
 Being at the YES is not a gift.
 Every volunteer can confirm the YES is a hard week – often harder than a full-time job.
 As a side note, what you get out of it is equally fulfilling, and we'll talk about that soon.